cavalle/steak_is_a_scam/steak/steak.md

 # ¿?

 <!SLIDE mosaic>
-.notes Six months later I can tell you, making the long story short, that the experiment is working quite well: Of course, I didn't finish most of the books I started, but I'm reading more than ever, I feel more motivated than ever to do so and I no longer feel guilty and get stuck when I lose interest in my current book.
+.notes Six months later I can tell you that the experiment is working quite well: Of course, I didn't finish most of the books I started, but I'm reading more than ever, I feel very motivated to do so and I no longer feel guilty and get stuck when I lose interest in my current book.

 ![book1](book1.jpg)
 ![book2](book2.jpg)